icpc/na-rocky-mountain-web/docs/alberta/index.md

 ### PARKING

 Detailed maps of parking lots are available at [here](https://www.ualberta.ca/parking-services).
-Parking will cost at most $5.50 per day after 6pm on Friday or all day on the Weekend.
+Parking will cost $5.50 per day after 5:30pm on Friday or all day on the Weekend.
 The Stadium Parkade is very close to CSC.

-## START TIMES

-Friday, February 24 from 5:30 - 9:00 PM at the contest location.
-See above for location and parking.
-The warmup contest begins at 7:00 PM.
-It is recommended you check in before 6:30 PM, we will be open as early as 5:30 PM.

-Saturday, February 25 from 8:30 - 9:30 AM at the contest location.
-See above for location and parking.
+## CHECK-IN TIME AND LOCATION

+SCHEDULE TBD

 ## CONTEST SCHEDULE

 All contest activities will be hosted at contest location.
 See above for location and parking.

 ## Friday, February 24

+The following schedule is from the 2022 RMC.
+The new schedule will be posted once it is known.
+We will still provide the same meals: Friday evening dinner, Saturday breakfast, lunch, and dinner afterward.

+**LAST YEAR'S SCHEDULE**

 | Time         |     | Activity                      |
 | ------------ | --- | ----------------------------- |